-In the 2022 Financial Year, the individuals outlined in schedule A were appointed.
-As at 30/06/2022, each director had the experience and special responsibilities outlined in schedule A. In the 2022 Financial Year, we held seven board meetings and each director's attendance is outlined in schedule A.
+In 2023 Financial Year, the individuals outlined in schedule A were appointed.
+As at 30/06/2023, each director had the experience and special responsibilities outlined in schedule B. In 2023 Financial Year, we held 10 board meetings and each director's attendance is outlined in schedule C. In 2023 Financial Year, the related party transactions outlined in Note 10 to the financial statements were disclosed to the board by directors and branch executive committees.